Murray State University: Greek life

+The Order of Omega has a chapter on campus.
+This organization is an honor society for fraternity and sorority members.
+Membership is limited to 5% of the Greek community.
 The Greek community also featured a local sorority from 1988 to 1994.
 Theta Chi Delta sorority was a member of MSU's Panhellenic Council and participated in most campus events.
 In 1994 the sorority became a colony of Phi Sigma Sigma but the colonization was unsuccessful and the organization folded in 1995.